seothemes/hooks/README.md

 ## Testing and contributing

+This project is experimental and is not intended for production use until further testing has been done.
+It is intended as an example to explore more flexible and minimal ways of writing WordPress hooks for smaller projects that use mostly functional programming.

-All contributions are welcome.
+All contributions are welcome and encouraged.
 There may be better ways to achieve this that I haven't thought of, so please feel free to submit a pull request or open an issue.